MATH3962/4062 Rings, Fields and Galois Theory (Advanced)

 examples and constructing proofs, and feedback should help with your

 mathematical writing skills and exam preparation.
-The assignments are due at the start of the lectures on the following dates:
+The assignments are due (via LMS) by midnight on the following dates:

 The tutorial sheets will be posted below.
 We won't get through all the questions in the tutorial.
-It is expected that you spend at least 3 or 4 hours of your own time each week finishing off all the questions.
+It is expected that you spend at least 3 or 4 hours of your own time each week finishing off as many of the questions as you can.
 This is key to success in this challenging course.